 If you need any more information from me, or a fee, please let me know as soon as possible.

-For your information a response to a subject access request made under the General Data Protection Regulation (2018) must be made as soon as possible and no later than one calendar month.
+For your information, a response to a subject access request made under the General Data Protection Regulation (2018) must be made as soon as possible and no later than one calendar month.

 If you do not normally deal with these requests, please pass this letter to your Data Protection Officer.
 If you need advice on dealing with this request, the Information Commissioner’s Office can assist you and can be contacted on 0303 123 1113 or at ico.org.uk